BizzAppDev-Systems/connector-woocommerce/connector_woo_sale_order/README.rst

 **Installation**
 ****************

-* Under applications, the application connector_woo_product can be installed/uninstalled.
+* Under applications, the application connector_woo_sale_order can be installed/uninstalled.

 **Configuration**
 *****************

-* Products Import:
+* Orders Import:
     - Go to Woocommerce Backends.
-    - Add Backend Credentils to Import Partners.
+    - Add Backend Credentils to Import Orders.
-    - Click 'Import Products(Woo)' button to Import the Products from Woocommerce.
+    - Click 'Import Orders(Woo)' button to Import the Orders from Woocommerce.

 **Usage**
 *********

-* Import of Product Data:
+* Import of Order Data:
-  - Enable the import functionality in connector_woo_product to transfer products from Woocommerce to Odoo.
+  - Enable the import functionality in connector_woo_sale_order to transfer Orders from Woocommerce to Odoo.
-  - Handle mapping of product data at time of Import Products.
+  - Handle mapping of sale order data at time of Import Orders.

 **Known issues/Roadmap**